 - We come to your location.

-- The team is comprised of emergency service personnel (peers) and mental health professionals that have receive special training and volunteer their time, energy and resources.
+- The team is comprised of emergency service personnel (peers) and mental health professionals that have received special training and volunteer their time, energy and resources.

-Anybody who sees a need for Critical Incident Stress Management services can activate the system by contacting State Radio (701-328-9921) and requesting the Case Manager.
+Anybody who sees a need for Critical Incident Stress Management services can activate the system by contacting the 24/7 Health and Human Services operation center (701-328-0707) or State Radio (701-328-9921) and requesting the HHS Case Manager.

 If you are interested in joining the State CISM Team, please contact the appropriate regional coordinator for your area or contact the Division of Emergency Preparedness.